tmurakami/mockito4k/README.md

   - [Inline functions](https://kotlinlang.org/docs/reference/inline-functions.html): They are inlined into the call site by the Kotlin compiler, so stubbing them has no effect.

 - Since Mockito expects each matcher to be applied in order of method arguments, even when stubbing a function with named arguments, you need to apply matchers in that order.
+- Calling default implementation of interfaces using `Answers.CALLS_REAL_METHODS` is not supported.